gini/gini-mobile-android/merchant-sdk/sdk/src/doc/source/index.rst

-Gini Health SDK for Android
+Gini Merchant SDK for Android
 ===========================

-The Gini Health SDK for Android provides all the UI and functionality needed to use the Gini Health API in your app to extract payment and health information from invoices.
+The Gini Merchant SDK for Android provides all the UI and functionality needed to use the Gini Health API in your app to extract payment and health information from invoices.
 The payment information can be reviewed and then the invoice can be paid using any available payment provider app (e.g., banking app).